jueqingsizhe66/ranEmacs.d/README.md

 All journal entries are registered in the Emacs Calendar.
 To see available journal entries do M-x calendar.
 Bindings available in the calendar-mode:

-    j - view an entry in a new buffer.
-    C-j - view an entry but do not switch to it. i j - add a new entry into the day’s file (creates the file if not present). f w - search in all entries of the current week. f m - search in all entries of the current month. f y - search in all entries of the current year. f f - search in all entries of all time.
+    j - view an entry in a new buffer.(org-journal-new-entry) C-j - view an entry but do not switch to it. i j - add a new entry into the day’s file (creates the file if not present).(org-journal-new-date-entry) f w - search in all entries of the current week.(org-journal-search-calendar-week 可以快速查找一周内的日记内容) f m - search in all entries of the current month.(org-jounal-search-calendar-month 月查记录) f y - search in all entries of the current year.(org-journal-search-calendar-year 年查记录) f f - search in all entries of all time.
     [ - go to previous day with journal entries.
     ] - go to next day with journal entries.